zacaryfettig/Terraform-Templates/web services & SQL deployment/readme.md

-# Deploying infrastructure for a web app with SQL based Database using Terraform - in progress
+# Deploying infrastructure for a web app with SQL based Database using Terraform
 Template objective is hosting a .net web app with SQL database while maintaining connection security from the SQL Database to the web app.

 ## Resources created in Template